Legislative priorities

 Unfortunately, the new PlanCon program remains unused and unfunded.
 A moratorium that began in 2016 and continues today on accepting school projects for reimbursement has left districts and taxpayers left to carry the full financial burden.

-For these reasons, it’s time to restart and provide sustainable state funding for the new the PlanCon program.
-This effort must be a priority – our students and families are counting on us.
+For these reasons, it’s time to provide predictable and sustainable state funding for the new the PlanCon program or funding on a recurring basis for facilities construction, renovation, maintenance and remediation programs.

 While Pennsylvania’s Right-to-Know Law (RTKL) guarantees citizens with access to the public records of state and local government agencies, including school districts, some important reforms are needed to address unintended consequences of the law that have a negative impact on such agencies and their taxpayers.